 A Feature oriented world view

 The primary objective of modelling is to support the design and delivery of interoperable geospatial data products, primarily but not exclusively, through web services.
 The Open Geospatial Consortium (OGC) provides specifications for components for interoperable geospatial information systems.
-The main of specifications is on defining web service interfaces for components such as Web Feature (WFS), Web Coverage (WCS) and Web Mapping (WMS) services (see OGC Service Interfaces) as part of support of service-oriented architectures.
+The main focus of the specifications is on defining web service interfaces for components such as Web Feature (WFS), Web Coverage (WCS) and Web Mapping (WMS) services (see OGC Service Interfaces) as part of support of service-oriented architectures.
 However, in order to use these interfaces, it is necessary to define the model of the information that will be accessed via these interfaces.
 The next section provides a more in-depth description of the feature oriented view of the world that underpins modelling efforts.
 This is followed by discussion around types of models.

 The general feature model